mardiros/pyshop/README.rst

 Developer cannot add other accounts to give them upload right to their project.
 This can be done in the database or in the pyshop shell by an administrator.
+The pyshop shell is available by installing pyshop shell extras with *pip install pyshop[shell]*.

 ::